bucktower/notes/utcs/CS 356 Computer Networks/02_ISPs.md

 - *formats* of exchanged msgs
 - *order* in which msgs are sent and received
 - *actions* that need to be executed when a msg is sent or received

+5 ways to make the tree perfect: #TODO